 It is, again, stress that leads to this massive loss of energy harvesting.
 While the body shuts down in order to preserve energy, the production of energy will also be down-regulated up to the point where only 5 % of the original energy yield can be harvested, see chart:

-Whether genes are activated or deactivated, depends on signals from inside the cell, its environment and the environment of the organism as a whole.5Bauer, Das Gedächtnis des Körpers, 2016, p.
+Whether genes are activated or deactivated, depends on signals from inside the cell, its environment, and the environment of the organism as a whole.5Bauer, Das Gedächtnis des Körpers, 2016, p.
 242 Only 2 % of all diseases are truly genetic, 98% of diseases are epigenetic in nature6Bauer, Das Gedächtnis des Körpers, 2016, p.
-234 and therefore succeptible to environmental changes.
-This is especially true for genes that reign over healt and disease.7Bauer, Das Gedächtnis des Körpers, 2016, p.
+234 and therefore susceptible to environmental changes.
+This is especially true for genes that reign over health and disease.7Bauer, Das Gedächtnis des Körpers, 2016, p.
 222

-Since epigenetic changes can be passed off to offspring, it is more than possible to have an activated stress gene from the moment of conception.
-That way we may not only inherit a predisposition for certain diseases from our ancestors, but also stress patterns and trauma.10van der Kalk, The Body Keeps the Score, 2014, Kindle-Position 2707 Similarly, nutritional deficiencies that have been acquired by one’s ancestors are not only passed on, but potentiated over time.
-This can lead to permanent nutritional deficiences that can not be remedied by healthy eating habits alone.
-These deficiences will lead to more trouble with the energy production and create new dispositions for specific mental illnesses.11Walsh, Nutrient Power, 2014, p.
+Since epigenetic changes can be passed on to offspring, it is more than possible to have an activated stress gene from the moment of conception.
+That way we may not only inherit a predisposition for certain diseases from our ancestors but also stress patterns and trauma.10van der Kalk, The Body Keeps the Score, 2014, Kindle-Position 2707 Similarly, nutritional deficiencies that have been acquired by one’s ancestors are not only passed on but potentiated over time.
+This can lead to permanent nutritional deficiencies that can not be remedied by healthy eating habits alone.
+These deficiencies will lead to more trouble with energy production and create new dispositions for specific mental illnesses.11Walsh, Nutrient Power, 2014, p.
 4

 While stress will generally incapacitate clear thinking 12Lipton, Biology of Belief, 2006, p.
 278, its role in a system that can not yet self-regulate grows out of proportion.
 As long as the nervous system is not hooked up properly to function autonomously, stress will basically shut down the whole body along with rational thinking.
-The nervous system matures in stages, the first important one being completed at the time a child starts to walk away from the mother asserting a certain degree of autonomy for the first time at about 1 year of age.
-The second big stage of maturation is completed with about 7 years of age.
-This stage of development finisches sensory integration and a fine tuning of motor skills along with balance and proprioception (internal body mapping and body awareness).
-Persisting neonatal reflexes are often at the rootcause of this arrested development.13 Goddard-Blythe, Reflexes, Learning And Behavior: A Window into the Child’s Mind : A Non-Invasive Approach to Solving Learning & Behavior Problems, 2005 Unfortunatelly, it is extremely common for people to have completed the first stage in brain development only half, meaning that these people’s nervous systems can be compared to brains of children less than a year old.
+The nervous system matures in stages, the first important one being completed at the time a child starts to walk away from the mother, thus asserting a certain degree of autonomy for the first time at about 1 year of age.
+The second big stage of maturation is completed at about 7 years of age.
+This stage of development finishes sensory integration and a fine-tuning of motor skills along with balance and proprioception (internal body mapping and body awareness).
+Persisting neonatal reflexes are often at the root cause of an arrested development in the nervous system.13 Goddard-Blythe, Reflexes, Learning And Behavior: A Window into the Child’s Mind : A Non-Invasive Approach to Solving Learning & Behavior Problems, 2005 Unfortunately, it is extremely common for people to have completed even the first stage in brain development only half, meaning that these people’s nervous systems can be compared to brains of children less than a year old.

-In the first seven years of life, the brain ideally expands its capacity from the very basic worm and reptile stages that are entrained for freeze, fight and flight to neomammalian brain structures that integrate into the aforementioned triune brain.
-The triune brain affords its owner the flexibility to react to life circumstances appropriately, but preferably with negotiation, empathy and communication that goes along with a well developed frontal lobe and ventral vagal complex (the smart part of the vagus nerve).
-It can’t be stressed enough that a brain whose default mode is stuck in the reptilian stage will live in constant fear of perceived threats to which it will only be able to respond with fight, fligh or freeze.
+In the first seven years of life, the brain ideally expands its capacity from the very basic worm and reptile stages that are entrained to freeze, fight and flight to neomammalian brain structures that integrate into the aforementioned triune brain.
+The triune brain affords its owner the flexibility to react to life’s circumstances appropriately, but preferably with negotiation, empathy, and communication that goes along with a well developed frontal lobe and ventral vagal complex (the smart part of the vagus nerve).
+It can’t be stressed enough that a brain whose default mode is stuck in the reptilian stage will live in constant fear of perceived threats to which it will only be able to respond with fight, flight, or freeze.

 Sadly, an arrested development of brain structures is not the only aspect that can hinder the expression of the neomammalian brain along with ventral vagal skills.

-Often these beliefs will end up with the conclusion that death or at least great pain is imminent.
+Often these beliefs will include a deduction that death or at least great pain is imminent.
 Let’s assume a baby wasn’t fed at the appropriate time for the child, but on a schedule, which is why the baby was often hungry.
-Since a child has a limited ability for physical self-regulation, hunger will greatly threaten and disregulate its body.
+Since a child has a limited ability for physical self-regulation, hunger will greatly threaten and dysregulate its body.
 From its perspective, death will be imminent.
 It may apply what it learned from this experience to every hunger in the future, even when it is well able to feed itself.
-This reenactment of the former trauma can even go along with body sensations like severe blood sugar crashes, panic, etc. that are not proportionate to the actual extent of the hunger.
+This reenactment of the former trauma can even go along with body sensations like severe blood sugar crashes, panic, etc. that are not proportionate to the actual extent of the (adult) hunger.
 But then, many adults can’t self regulate on a physical level much better than infants – a vicious cycle very many of us battle with on a daily basis with more than one ego part on a rampage.